PM2 is a very handy tool to keep your node.js application online. Here's a list of commands that are essential for deployment.

 Commands

-orpm2 start --name=web --interpreter=bash yarn -- start
+1. pm2 start --name=web yarn --start or pm2 start --name=web --interpreter=bash yarn -- start

-is useful for multiple applications in the same server.
+Start your application using yarn start with pm2 and assign a name web to the application. --name is useful for multiple applications in the same server.
 For example, backend server and web applications.

-if your terminal should run with bash.
+--interpreter=bash if your terminal should run with bash.

-pm2 delete web
+1. pm2 delete web or pm2 delete all

-application, if you assign a name previously.
+Remove the process that is running the web application, if you assign a name previously.
 Or otherwise, delete with process id is possible as well.

-pm2 list
+1. pm2 list or pm2 status

-Show list of running processes managed by pm2
+Show list of running processes managed by pm2.

 Retrieve logs of running processes.

-pm2 flush
+1. pm2 flush

 Remove currently logged output in log files.